corrados/edrumulus/doc/algorithm.md

 of a second piezo sensor to detect if we have a rim shot which leads to a __rim shot detection__.
 In this step we can also detect if we have a cross stick situation.

-## Algorithm development

-The algorithms are developed using a regular audio card.
-The drum pad output signal is captured and the signal processing and algorithm development is done in Octave.
-The development runs in three steps:

-1. Create the algorithms using a captured test signal and analyze it as a whole.
-This is the easiest and fastest way to create and improve the algorithms (this is the "playground").
-The corresponding source file is algorithm/drumtrigger.m.

-2. If the algorithm works ok, it is ported to a sample-based processing.
-The goal is to make the Octave code as similar to the C++ micro controller implementation as possible.
-The corresponding source file is algorithm/edrumulus.m.

-3. Port the sample-based processing code to C++ and test it in real-time on the hardware.
-To make sure the port was successful, we send test data to the micro controller, query the processed signal and compare it in Octave to the reference code.

 ## Peak detection